sunnybharne/cloud-landing-zone/Azure/Storage/readme.md

 ## Storage Type
     - Containers - (Blob, can hold only container blobs, unstructured data )
     - File Shares - SMB or NFS (Linux) , Azure file sync is hybrid approach to file share
+        - Types
+            - Transaction optimized, Hot and cold
+        - This does not work from home system as the SMB/445 port is blocked by ISP's
+        - Add directory
+        - Backups (Runs on a schedule, can be done manually too)
+        - Snapshot(point in time version of the file is saved, never expires)
+        ## Azure file sync
+            - Download application on the server
+            - This server syncs files to the file share
+            - Group sync (Which files needs to be synced)
     - Queues - messages can be queued or dequeued
-    - Tables - entities are added to the tables for data(Like a database)
+    - Tables (No sql database)
+        - entities
-        - Data is stored with partitionKey = column and rowKey = row
+            - partitionKey = column and rowKey = row

 ## Advance settings
     - Require secure transfer for RestAPI